Master's programmes in Smart Electrical Networks and Systems (SENSE)

 The programme therefore opens up a wide choice of career paths, including taking leadership roles in grid operations and planning, big data handling, system design, virtual power plants, micro-grid development, and even business creation.
 Equally, the programme prepares you for continued research at higher academic institutions.

-* Smart Electrical Networks and Systems is also listed within subject area energy and sustainable development.
+* Smart Electrical Networks and Systems is listed within subject area electrical engineering and energy and sustainable development.

 Changes in the programme may occur.